Rigbin/ts-ws-template/README.md

 ## Testing

-I'm using [Jest](https://jestjs.io/) for testing, you can find some example tests inside of [test](./test).
+We're using [Jest](https://jestjs.io/) for testing, you can find some example tests inside of [test](./test).
 With the help of [supertest](https://www.npmjs.com/package/supertest) we also can do some [End2End-Testing](./test/e2e) without the need of a separate running node-server.

 Run tests locally
 ```console